-The Office of Women in Medicine and Science (OWIMS) is pleased to announce a new professional development fellowship, the Early Career Development Program for Women (ECDPW).
-Targeted towards early-career women faculty (Instructors and Assistant Professors) in the first 5-years of their careers, the ECDPW is modeled after the Association of American Medical Colleges (AAMC) Early Career Professional Development Seminar.
+The Office of Women in Medicine and Science (OWIMS) sponsors the professional development fellowship, the Early Career Development Program for Women (ECDPW).
+Targeted towards early-career women faculty (Instructors and Assistant Professors) or administrative equivalent, the ECDPW is modeled after the Association of American Medical Colleges (AAMC) Early Career Professional Development Seminar.

 - the faculty member will not have to travel out of town;

-- the program is spread out over 6 months, causing less interruption in research and clinical responsibilities;
+- the program is spread out over 6 months, causing less interruption in research, education and clinical responsibilities;

 - more women will be able to participate;

 - cost is reasonable (modest tuition for the program and minimal/no travel expenses);